dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    $ asr cache ls name=asr.tutorial:main
                 name parameters result
+   asr.tutorial:main element=Ag    fcc
+   asr.tutorial:main element=Al    fcc
+   asr.tutorial:main element=Ni    fcc
+   asr.tutorial:main element=Cu    fcc
+   asr.tutorial:main element=Pd    fcc
+   asr.tutorial:main element=Pt    fcc
+   asr.tutorial:main element=Au    fcc

+From which we can see that the EMT calculator predicts the FCC crystal structure to be the most stable crystal structure for all tested metals which is true in reality as well.

 =====================================
 Getting started - part 2 - migrations
 =====================================

+..
+   $ cp $ASRHOME/docs/src/tutorials/getting-started.py $ASRLIB/tutorial.py

 It often happens that you want/have to make changes to an existing instruction.
 For example, you want to add an additional argument, change the return type of